tenzir/tenzir/web/docs/faqs.md

 ## Does Tenzir run on-premise?

-Yes, Tenzir can run on premise and support fully air-gapped environments.
-The [Sovereign Edition](https://tenzir.com/pricing) allows you to [deploy the entire platform](installation/deploy-the-platform.md) in a Dockerized environment, such as Docker Compose.
+Yes, Tenzir can run on premise and supports fully air-gapped environments.
+The [Sovereign Edition](https://tenzir.com/pricing) allows you to [deploy the entire platform](installation/deploy-the-platform.md) in a Dockerized environment.

 The [Community Edition](https://tenzir.com/pricing), [Professional Edition](https://tenzir.com/pricing) and [Enterprise Edition](https://tenzir.com/pricing) are backed by a Tenzir-hosted instance of the platform in the public cloud (AWS in Europe):

-Read more on [how Tenzir works](how-tenzir-works/README.md) to understand the key differences.
+Read more on [how Tenzir works](how-tenzir-works/README.md) to understand what component of Tenzir runs where.

 ## Does Tenzir offer cloud-native nodes?